 An engaged and enthusiastic student, Lily is a shining example of translating your work in the classroom into the community.
 She had approached the D Center at UW as part of her research on neurodiversity.
 The experience led to her working for them as a student employee, helping the office elevate its profile and increase its influence on campus.
 Lily was just announced as a winner of the Husky 100 award for her remarkable contributions to the UW community.

 Another MCDM student, Jess Testa, just wrapped up her master’s of communication project on the connection between empathic and inclusive design practices.
 The goal of the work was “to create an argument for combining empathic and inclusive practices in the user experience design space for users with visual impairments.”
 Empathic design is a conceptual approach where designers go into the user’s domain, make connections with them, and understand the user’s perspective.

 Jess found that to follow the principle of “designing with and not for,” designers should include professionals who can contribute valuable insights (i.e. communications and DEI [diversity, equity and inclusion] professionals) as well as disabled users.
 The knowledge gained as a result helps them make more informed decisions about their design from the beginning.
-On Friday, April 19th, Jess will be presenting her work at the Graduate & Professional Academic Conference, open to the public.
+On Friday, April 19th, Jess presented her work at the Graduate & Professional Academic Conference, open to the public.